| Colombian

 of the sun, bring rain, stop floods, balance the cosmos, and heal

+the sick.
 A complex preparation for Muisca priesthood most

 certainly affected the candidate's perception of the world and the